linda-seiter/cmsc-115/week1_lab/README.md

 ## Learning Objectives

+- Explore the Eclipse Java Perspective
 - Run a Java application
 - Run a Junit test
 - Modify a Java class
+- Use comments to document code
+- Comment out code to prevent execution
+- Apply rules of operator precedence
 - Fix common syntax errors
+- Create a new Java class
+- Create a new Junit class

 ## Setup